 This spinach salad with goat cheese has that restaurant-quality flavor without any of the complicated ingredients.
-Just a handful of ingredients is all you need and they can be found with ease at pretty much any basic grocery store.

 - Baby spinach washed and dried